nickelpro/vito.nyc/content/posts/i-am-the-reactor-operator/index.md

 {{< img src="ship" style="width: 35%; float: right;" />}}

-The result is not a factually accurate account of nuclear reactors, submarines, Chief Holman, or for that matter myself.
-If you know anything about these things or these people, please forgive some poetic license, I really needed to get into college.
+The result is not a factually accurate account of naval propulsion reactors, submarines, Chief Holman, or for that matter myself.
+If you know anything about these things or these people please forgive some poetic license, I really needed to get into college.
 If you ever stood on a watch team with me as your Reactor Operator, I apologize twice over.

 {{<fleuron>}}